Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Experiments

 \subsection{Qualitative Results}

 Fig.~\ref{fig:qualitative} presents representative qualitative comparisons.
 From left to right, the columns show the garment image, the target person image, the generated try-on results (columns 3–7), and the ground-truth image.
 The try-on results are arranged in ascending order of human subjective scores.
-The value at the top-right of each image indicates the human score, while the black box at the top-left shows the ranking assigned by each metric.
-In the first row, only the human-rated best sample faithfully preserves both garment length and printed text details.
-Both our method and LPIPS correctly identify this sample as the top result, demonstrating sensitivity to fine-grained garment consistency.
-The second and third rows illustrate the impact of global transformations.
-The second row involves pose variation, whereas the third exhibits differences in zoom level, which commonly arise in mask-free try-on models without strict pose or scale constraints.
-Because SSIM and LPIPS rely on pixel- or feature-level alignment, they tend to over-penalize such global transformations, resulting in rankings that deviate from human judgment.
-In contrast, our method maintains rankings consistent with human perception, indicating robustness to pose and zoom variations.
+For each try-on image, the value in the top-right corner denotes the human score, while the black box in the top-left corner indicates the rank of the five try-on images assigned by each metric.
+In the first row, only the top human-rated sample faithfully preserves both garment length and printed text details.
+Both our method and LPIPS correctly rank this sample as the top result, demonstrating sensitivity to fine-grained garment consistency.
+The second and third rows highlight cases involving structural changes.
+The second row contains pose variations, while the third row exhibits differences in zoom level, which often arise in mask-free try-on models without strict pose or scale constraints.
+Since SSIM and LPIPS rely on pixel- or feature-level alignment with the reference image, they tend to over-penalize such global transformations and produce rankings that deviate from human judgments.
+In contrast, VTON-IQA remains consistent with human perception, demonstrating robustness to pose and scale variations while still capturing try-on-specific quality differences.